 Process digitization and the Internet of Things (IoT) integration generate large volumes of highly relevant data.
 They are critical in revealing unidentified trends and process inefficiencies as well as for improving performance.
 Businesses that do not leverage this data find it laborious to stay competitive in the market.
-We give you data-driven innovation insights based on our analysis of 5 414 big data startups & technologies so that you do not miss out on emerging solutions that optimize data management.
+We give you data-driven innovation insights based on our analysis of 5414 big data startups & technologies so that you do not miss out on emerging solutions that optimize data management.
 These solutions allow you to find inefficiencies in your operations and improve customer satisfaction.
-Read more to explore the impact of big data on 10 industries and how they advance your business.
+Read more to explore the top examples of big data across 10 industries and how they advance your business.

-Tree Map reveals the Impact of Big Data on 10 Industries
+Tree Map reveals the top Big Data Examples across 10 Industries

 1. Marketing Technology